lve-org/lve/README.md

   <h1 align="center">LVE Repository</h1>
   <p align="center">
     A repository of Language Model Vulnerabilities and Exposures (LVEs).
-    <br />print("\nMake sure you have cloned a copy of an LVE repository at this path.")
     <br />
     <a href="https://lve-project.org/">Browse LVEs</a>
     ·